Home » Halloween

 - “Our church has experimented with tracts in the past at various children’s outreach events.
 Most of them get tossed aside and never read.
 The one tract that seems to captivate the attention of the kids (and parents) is the Halloween Memory Cross card.
 It is creative, innovative, and most of all biblically sound and gospel-centered.
 I want Christians to realize the treasure they have in this product for child evangelism.
 There is nothing better.”- Derek Combs Pastor Jessieville First Baptist Church

-At Memory Cross we are committed to helping you reach children with the Gospel through Scripture memory cards, Bible story cards and Gospel tracts for kids.
+At Memory Cross, we are committed to helping you reach children with the Gospel through Scripture memory cards, Bible story cards and Gospel tracts for kids.
 Our Halloween tracts for children compare the gift of candy to God’s gift of salvation.
 They are fun, creative and positive.
-On the back panel they either provide online resources or have a space where you can stamp the name of your church.
+On the back panel, they have space where you can write the name of your church or a personal message.
 Memory Cross Halloween Gospel Tracts can be given to your trick or treaters, handed out at a trunk or treat at your church or used as a craft activity.

 How to Use Halloween to Increase Attendance at Your Church